fll-pigeons/gamechangers/docs/gyro_pid.md

 --->[try it out](https://fll-pigeons.github.io/gamechangers/simulator/public/)  (copy code and paste it under Python tab)

-## Integral Controller - correct current errors
+## Integral Controller - correct past errors

 ### Intro
 To improve the response of our P controller we will add a new term to the equation.
 This term is called the integral, the "I" in PID.
 The integral is simply the running sum of the error.